 If you are involved with a nonprofit program you believe would benefit from a grant, you can apply for a Sierra Grant from Bank of the Sierra.
-Most grants average between $1,000 and $5,000 but could be more if circumstances support a larger grant.
+Most grants average between $1,000 and $5,000, but grants may be larger if circumstances warrant the increase.

-Bank of the Sierra’s, Sierra Grant Program is unique in that it begins and ends at the branch.
-Your Market President is your initial contact when making a grant request.
-They will submit your grant request to Bank of the Sierra's Grant Committee and will be your point of contact.
+Bank of the Sierra’s grant program is unique in that it begins and ends at the branch.
+Your Market President is your contact when making a grant request and will submit your request to the Bank of the Sierra grant committee.
 Bank of the Sierra accepts grant applications during four quarterly cycles every year.
-Please take this timeframe into consideration when applying for a specific program or event.
+Please take this time frame into consideration when applying for a specific program or event.

 |Begin Date||End Date||Award Date|

 |April 1||Jun 30||July 15|